 Some energy-saving measures have already been implemented centrally, such as lowering the heating temperature and switching off the permanent lighting of the corridors.
 However, to reach the saving targets, the sum of many individual contributions of all members of HSD are important.

 Do you have any additional suggestions for saving energy?
-Let the Climate Protection Management know.
+Let the Climate Action Management know.